 If you'd rather hand off that part, tell us your topic, citation style, and how many sources you need covered, and you can have your annotated bibliography written for you by one of our writers.
 Most orders come back the same day.

-A critical annotated bibliography goes beyond summary; it evaluates the quality of the argument, the strength of the evidence, and the source's position within the scholarly debate.
-Some advanced courses and graduate assignments require this.
+A critical annotated bibliography evaluates the quality of the argument, the strength of the evidence, and the source's position within the scholarly conversation, required by some advanced undergraduate and graduate assignments when the professor specifies "critical," "evaluative," or "analytical" annotation.

 Critical Template, Any Format[Full citation in your required style, APA, MLA, or Chicago] Summary (1 to 2 sentences): What is the main argument or finding?
 Methodology (1 sentence): What approach did the author use, qualitative, quantitative, archival, or theoretical?
 Strengths (1 to 2 sentences): What does this source do well?
 What makes the evidence convincing?
 Limitations (1 to 2 sentences): Where does the argument fall short?
 Are there gaps, outdated data, or unstated assumptions?
 Relevance to your project (1 to 2 sentences): How does this source support, challenge, or complicate your thesis? |